-Chris Durban is a French>English translator based in Paris, specializing in finance, business and crisis communications.
-She translates nearly every day and enjoys it immensely.
+I am a French>English translator based in Paris, specializing in finance, business and crisis communications.
+I translate nearly every day and enjoy it immensely.

-But she also grapples with promoting the profession as a whole—no easy matter when so many translators embrace the shadows with such gusto.
+But I also grapple with promoting the profession as a whole—no easy matter when so many translators embrace the shadows with such gusto.

 How can professional translators help translation buyers—who are often monolingual— make better choices?
-Let’s not forget that most are buying the ultimate pig in a poke; clients who realize this are understandably anxious.
+Most are buying the ultimate pig in a poke, and clients who realize this are understandably anxious.

-And where to start when the service you’re selling is traditionally noticed only when the supplier screws up?
-What to do when translators are themselves so aggressively shy and/or keen to stay out of the line of fire—or prone to navel-gazing rants when thrust into the spotlight?
+Where to start when the service we’re selling is traditionally noticed only when the supplier screws up?
+What to do when translators themselves are so aggressively shy and/or keen to stay out of the line of fire—or prone to navel-gazing rants when thrust into the spotlight?